mrsaraira/temporary-resources/README.md

 ### Getting Started

-1. Install temporary resources library locally and add it as dependency.
-Latest version is 1.0.RELEASE.
+1. Add temporary resources library to your project as dependency.
+Latest version is *1.0.RELEASE*.

 Maven:
 ```xml